Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Related Work

 \subsection{Heterogeneous Graph Neural Networks}

 Graph neural networks (GNNs) such as GCN \cite{kipf2017semi}, GraphSAGE \cite{hamilton2017inductive}, and GAT \cite{velivckovic2017graph} have been widely adopted in representation learning on graphs.
 Since real-world objects and interactions are often multi-typed, recent studies have considered extending GNNs to heterogeneous graphs \cite{sun2012mining}.
-The basic idea of heterogeneous graph neural networks (HGNNs) is to leverage node types, edge types, and meta-path semantics \cite{sun2011pathsim} in projection and aggregation.
-For example, RGCN \cite{schlichtkrull2018modeling} uses a weighted sum of graph convolution with different edge types; HAN \cite{wang2019heterogeneous} proposes a hierarchical attention mechanism to capture both node and meta-path importance; HetGNN \cite{zhang2019heterogeneous} uses random walks with restart to sample neighbors and then performs aggregation within each node type and among different node types; GATNE \cite{cen2019representation} aggregates information from neighbors according to edge types and applies to both transductive and inductive settings; GTN \cite{yun2019graph} automatically learns meaningful meta-paths and then performs graph convolution over meta-path neighbors; HGT \cite{hu2020heterogeneous} proposes an architecture similar to transformer \cite{vaswani2017attention} to carry out attention on edge types.
+The basic idea of heterogeneous graph neural networks (HGNNs) \cite{schlichtkrull2018modeling, wang2019heterogeneous, zhang2019heterogeneous, cen2019representation, yun2019graph, hu2020heterogeneous} is to leverage node types, edge types, and meta-path semantics \cite{sun2011pathsim} in projection and aggregation.
+For example, HAN \cite{wang2019heterogeneous} proposes a hierarchical attention mechanism to capture both node and meta-path importance; HGT \cite{hu2020heterogeneous} proposes an architecture similar to Transformer \cite{vaswani2017attention} to carry out attention on edge types.
 For more HGNN models, one can refer to recent surveys \cite{dong2020heterogeneous,yang2020heterogeneous}.
 Lv et al. \cite{lv2021we} further perform a benchmark study of 12 HGNNs and propose a simple HGNN model based on GAT.
 Despite the success of these models, when some types of nodes carry text information, they lack the power of handling textual signals in a contextualized way.
-In contrast, \Ours jointly models text and node semantics in each transformer layer.
+In contrast, \Ours jointly models text semantics and heterogeneous structure (network) signal in each Transformer layer.